dvird/awesome-react-curated-list-ui/README.md

 Welcome to React Curated List UI Pages, a meticulously assembled collection of React-based UI components and page templates designed to accelerate the development of visually appealing and highly functional web applications.
 Our repository is dedicated to providing React developers with a treasure trove of pre-designed pages and UI components that not only adhere to best design practices but also encapsulate the versatility and power of React.

-## UI Templates

-- [Components Directory](/components): Navigate to the directory containing all the UI components.
-- [Page Templates Directory](/page-templates): Explore the pre-designed page templates available for your project.
-- [Contributing Guidelines](/CONTRIBUTING.md): Learn how to contribute to this project and make it even better.

 ## Why Use React Curated List UI Pages?

 - **Time-Saving:** Jumpstart your project with our ready-to-use UI components and page layouts, reducing development time significantly.